-Jesus told Satan that listening to and obeying God's Word was more important than food!
-He would obey God, even if that meant not eating.
-Satan tried to tempt Jesus to sin another way.
+Jesus told Satan that listening to and obeying God's Word was more important than food.
+Jesus always obeyed God.

+Satan tried to tempt Jesus to sin in another way.
 He took Him to the top of the temple.
-(Remove covering.)

 "If You are the Son of God, throw Yourself off the top of this high place.
 You know God will send His angels to protect You.
 Go ahead.
 Show me Your power."

 Jesus knew Satan was tempting Him to do something prideful.
-Let's read what Jesus said.
+Let's read what lesus said